0xhav0c/secybr.com/_posts/2022-07-01-dumping-lsass-without-mimikatz.md

 ![Untitled](/assets/img/pitcures/red-team/dumplsass2.png)

-## Method 2- Getting LSASS Dump with PROCDUMP
+## Method 2- Getting LSASS Dump with ProcDump

 [Procdump](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump) is a Windows SysInternals tool that can be used to create memory dumps of processes.
 The disadvantage of this method is that you have to copy the Procdump executable to the target machine, and some organizations warn the binary as malicious.